AMBOY MIDDLE SCHOOL NEWSLETTER

 Students are furthering their skills at writing, research, and reading informational texts on a variety of subjects.

 The chemists just tested over Chapter 1!
 In Chapter 2 we have started our quick review of the states of matter.
 Next will be the gas laws - noteworthy ideas such as why does the low pressure light in my car go on every fall when temperatures drop - which law is that?
 Please remember to check your child's grade on Skyward, and encourage your children to be checking their grades and asking us questions as needed.
 Thank you for your continued support, and have a Happy Thanksgiving!

 8TH GRADE UPDATE

-We are beginning our work in energy and energy transformation with an ongoing emphasis on human impact.
-Students will be investigating types and sources of energy and analyzing the stewardship of those resources.
-We are continuing with watershed/macro studies.
-Students will be heading down to the creek to take measurements of stream qualities - both physical and chemical.
+We are starting Natural Resources and Human Impact.
+We are on-going with watershed/macro studies.
+Students will be heading down to the creek to take measurements on stream qualities - both physical and chemical.
 Other students will have the opportunity to investigate the macroinvertebrate life in our creek.
 They are gathering data to support a conclusion as to the overall quality of Chelatchie Creek.
-This is a great opportunity for our students to take part in real-world field science.
-See your student's science teacher for volunteer opportunities.
+This is a great opportunity for our students to take part in real world field science.
+See your student for volunteer opportunities.

 MR. BONG'S BAND BEATS

 We have two 8th grade band members accepted into the North County Honor Band this year.
 Zoe Richins (clarinet) and Caitlin Stonecypher (trumpet) will be joining 70 other musicians from 13 other Clark County middle schools for a weekend of challenging music and a lot of fun on January 31st and February 1st.
 Congratulations!